 - Trustworthiness and Transparency – building and maintaining trust between stakeholders by decision-making practices that are transparent.

 - Peer Support – Creating a supportive environment for residents and staff.

-- Collaboration and Mutuality – partnering with others to lessen power imbalances between residents, staff, and facility managers; in other words, to level the playing field so that everyone feels a part of decision-making processes equally.
+- Collaboration and Mutuality – partnering with others to lessen power imbalances between residents, staff, and facility managers; in other words, to level the playing field so that everyone feels equally a part of decision-making processes.